\documentclass[final, 9pt, onecolumn]{saucis}

 Please do not use the quantifiers $\forall,\exists$ as abbreviations,

-i.e., use them only in papers of formal logics.
+i.e., use them only in papers of formal logic.

 The symbol for the end of the proof will appear automatically.